ideveloper-eu-org/ideveloper.github.io/backup/Docker Proxies.md

 ## For docker pull

-The network environment here is set up by dockerd, so we need to set dockerd proxy paramters
+The network environment here is set up by dockerd, so we need to set dockerd proxy paramters, or set daemon.json

 This is general set: